algolia/algoliasearch-zendesk/app/README.md

 ### Indexing private articles

 Since we're providing a front-end search, and we can't securely know which access a user has in Zendesk's templates, we have to limit our indexing to public articles only.
-A public article is not a draft and its section belongs to no user segment (i.e. `everybody`).
+A public article is not a draft and is visible to Everybody.
 If you're in such a scenario, we recommend you to disable `instantsearch` by setting `enabled: false` and just use the auto-complete feature.

 ### Removing specific articles from the search results